0

 Final Thoughts:

 As always, fuel prices are about more than just what we pay at the pump—they impact everything from bread to bus fares.
-And for now, all eyes will be on July, when the next round of price adjustments and taxes is expected to hit.
+The next round of price adjustments and taxes is expected to hit?
+All eyes will be on July from now!

 FAQ’s: